 College accredited CPD provider.

 Part A: Administrative Standards

-Administrative Standard 1: All accredited group learning activities must be developed or
+Administrative Standard 1: All accredited self-assessment programs must be developed or

 co-developed by a physician organization as defined by the Royal College.